Genetics and neuroscience of resilience and wellbeing (2014-)

-Mental health and wellbeing is not simply the absence of mental illness, yet we know very little about its underlying neural and genetic mechanisms in relative comparison.
+Mental health is not simply the absence of mental illness, it is also comprised of mental wellbeing.
+We know very little about the underlying mechanisms of mental wellbeing relative to mental illness.
 Similarly, we know very little about the underlying mechanisms that contribute towards resilience to stress and adversity.
-This project led by A/Prof Justine Gatt aims to identify the genetics and neuroscience of resilience and wellbeing in a prospective cohort of 1,600 healthy adult twins.
+This project led by A/Prof Justine Gatt aims to identify the underlying markers of wellbeing in various cohorts, including a prospective cohort of 1,600 healthy adult twins from the TWIN‑E Study.
+Follow-up data over 12 years was established in this twin sample in the extended TWIN-10 Study.

 Team Members & Collaborators